ingl-DAO/permissionless-validators/README.md

 ## Creating your Fractionalized Validator Instance.

 ## ⛓️ Prerequisites.
-We currently only recommend using linux.
+We currently only recommend using ubuntu 20.04.

 #### Install Solana CLI:
 ```